-The amounts reflected in Estimated Future Payouts Under Equity Incentive Plan Awards columns reflect the threshold, target and maximum amounts that could be paid to each NEO under the 2013-2014

-LTIP.
-The Compensation Committee has the discretion to adjust these amounts based upon its determination at the end of the 2013-2014 LTIP performance period.
-As described in the "Long-Term Incentive Program" section above, on November 15, 2012 the NEOs received equity grants (the "LTIP Awards"), the value of which was 50% of each NEO's target under the 2013-2014 LTIP.
-Accordingly, at the end of the two year performance period, if the Compensation Committee determines that the amounts reflected in the Estimated Future Payouts Under Equity Incentive Plan Awards columns should be awarded, any such awards will be paid net of the 50% of LTIP dollars as shown in the table on page 44.
-Because half of the restricted shares granted on November 15, 2012 do not vest unless the Company achieves certain performance measures and half vest in November 2014, the threshold, target and maximum amounts represent 75% of the potential value of the 2013-2014 LTIP awards.
-The remaining 25% of the 2013-2014 LTIP awards appears in the "All Other Stock Awards" column due to the fact that they are time based awards.
+The amounts reflected in Estimated Future Payouts Under Equity Incentive Plan Awards columns reflect the threshold, target and maximum amounts that could be paid to each NEO under the 2014-2015 LTIP.
+The Compensation Committee has the discretion to adjust these amounts based upon its determination at the end of the 2014-2015 LTIP performance period.
+As described in the "Long-Term Incentive Program" section above, on November 19, 2013 the NEOs received equity grants (the "LTIP Awards"), the value of which was 50% to each NEO's target under the 2014-2015 LTIP awards awards will be paid net of the 50% of LTIP dollars as shown in the table on page [44].
+Because half of the restricted shares granted on November 19, 2013 do not vest unless the Company achieves certain performance measures and half vest in November 20, 2013 do not vest unless the Company achieves certain performance measures and half vest in November 20, 2014-2015 LTIP awards appears in the "All Other Stock Awards" columns the based awards.